Peer Support 101

 Introduction

 Shared experiences are the foundation for peer support; they foster the initial trust and credibility necessary for developing relationships in which individuals are willing to openly discuss difficulties despite concerns about stigma.
-Community based peer-to-peer programs facilitate opportunities for individuals to talk with trained peer specialists who not only share common experiences, but often share ethnicity, language, and socioeconomic status.
-This secondary layer of interconnectedness accommodates the diverse nature of those needing services and further enhances the unique bond shared between the PSS and the peer receiving services.
+Community-based peer-to-peer programs facilitate opportunities for individuals to talk with trained Peer Specialists who not only share common experiences, but often share ethnicity, language, and socioeconomic status.
+This secondary layer of interconnectedness accommodates the diverse nature of those needing services and further enhances the unique bond shared between the Peer Specialist and the peer receiving services.

 Within the behavioral healthcare setting, the belief that recovery is possible for all who experience a psychiatric, traumatic, or substance use challenge is fundamental to the practice of peer support (SAMHSA, 2019).
 Thus, the core principles for peer support are strongly founded upon the Recovery Model, a mental health service philosophy whose focus is on consumer empowerment, resiliency, hope and optimism.